nehahonrao/challenge_php_guestbook/README.md

 DAY 2:🙂

-1. done with displaying date and time when message is posted.
+1.Done with displaying date and time when message is posted.

-2. Done with displaying on browser feedback given by customers.
+2.Done with displaying on browser feedback given by customers.

 3.Done with must have requirement given in assignment😀